Jumping stilts: Description

 Each boot consists of a foot-plate with snowboard type locking straps, rubber foot pad which is also commonly called a hoof, and a fibreglass leaf spring.
 Using only their weight, and few movements, the user is generally able to jump 3-5 ft (1-1.5 metres) off the ground and run up to 20 mph (32 km/h).
 They also give the ability to take up to 9-foot (2.7 metres) strides.

 Jumping stilts were used in the closing ceremony of the 2008 Olympic games in Beijing.

 Brands

 They were originally patented by Alexander Böck, from Germany (European Patent EP 1 196 220 B1 on 2 July 2003, US Patent No. 6,719,671 B1 on 13 April 2004, both with a priority date of 20 July 1999), as "Powerskip".
 Many people also use common brand names to refer to them generically.
 Common brand names are 7 League Boots, Air-Trekkers, Powerizers, Pro-Jump, and Powerskips.

-Risks
+Accidents

 On 4 December 2010 Samuel Koch was heavily injured during the show Wetten, dass..? during a stunt where he attempted to jump over multiple moving cars in succession.
 He failed to clear one of the moving vehicles and was left tetraplegic after suffering severe injuries to his neck and spine.